psyfakerr/Severstal-Steel-Defect-Detection/README.md

 Warm restart scheduler with snapshots and SWA were used.
 An Apex library and an accumulating gradients approach were used to had the ability to train deeper models.

-As a result, I accomplished the competition in the top 12%.
+As a result, I accomplished the competition in the top 16%.
 I didn't have enough time for hyperparameters tuning, K-Fold and pseudo-labeling, also images cropping and good augumation weren't used.

+To improve the score you can try:
+  - use better augumation
+  - train deeper models or train longer
+  - tune thresholds
+  - use pseudo labeling
+  - add advanced head layers to your segmentation model
+  - train models on different image sizes
+  - train classifier as multiclassifier